 Cub Scouts love to camp!
 Get these for your Cub Scouts, and you don’t have to worry about checking batteries as you’re packing up for the camping trip!

-What boy doesn’t want to turn his cap into a beacon? 🙂 Seriously, a cap light is great when you need light but also need use of your hands.
+What boy doesn’t want to turn his cap into a beacon? 🙂 Seriously, a cap light is great when you need light but also need to use your hands.

 Every rank except Webelos has a campfire program requirement.
 The boys need to do some type of performance–a song, skit, etc. The bright LED lights in the cap lights make incredible spotlights!

 This is the perfect paracord starter kit!
-It comes with enough paracord and buckles to make 5 bracelets.
-Instructions are included for one type of bracelet, and there are free instructional videos for the other types.
+It comes with paracord, keyrings, and buckles to make bracelets, keychains, or other projects.

-Paracord is a bit on the expensive side, so the cost can’t be beat–even though the shipping is twice the purchase price!
+Paracord is a bit on the expensive side, so the cost can’t be beat!

 We’ve made survival bracelets many times, and it’s a good activity to keep them busy during the winter months.
 If your son has never made them before, the starter kit is a great way to get him going.